demirantay/notebook/compsci/web-backend/django/two_scoops3.md

 # Building REST APIs With Django REST Framework

+- Today’s internet is much more than HTML-powered websites.
+Developers need to support AJAX and native mobile apps.
+Having tools that support easy creation of JSON, YAML, XML, and other formats is important.
+By design, a Representational State Transfer (REST) Application Programming Interface (API) exposes application data to other concerns.

+  The defacto package for building these REST APIs with Django is Django REST Framework (DRF).

 ### Fundamentals of Basic REST API Design

+- The Hypertext Transfer Protocol (HTTP) is a protocol for distributing content that provides a set of methods to declare actions.
+By convention, REST APIs rely on these methods, so use the appropriate HTTP method for each type of action: `POST`, `GET`, `PUT`, `PATCH`, `DELETE`, ... etc.

+- Here are some common HTTP status codes that should be considered when implementing a REST API.
+DRF’s generic views and viewsets return these values as appropriate for the method called
+  - `200/**` -- OK
+  - `300/**` -- Redirect
+  - `400/**` -- Client Error
+  - `500/**` -- Server Error

 ### Illustrating Design Concepts With a Simple API